1977 Chicago mayoral special election: Republican primary

-The Republican nomination was captured by 47th Ward alderman Dennis H. Block, who had originally supported Bilandic before the incumbent mayor reneged on his pledge not to run for a full term.
-Block was urged by James R. Thompson to run for mayor so as not to hand the office to Democrats.
+The Republican nomination was captured by 48th ward alderman Dennis H. Block, who had originally been supportive of Bilandic's interim mayoralty before the incumbent mayor reneged on his pledge not to run for a full term.
+Block was urged by Governor James R. Thompson to run for mayor so as not to leave the office in the hands of the Democrats.

-He handily won the Republican primary over three other Republican candidates.
+Block handily won the Republican primary over three other Republican candidates.
 Block, at the time, was the city's sole Republican alderman (among 50).
 He had been elected an alderman two years prior.
 Block was the first mayoral candidate since Martin H. Kennelly to be a resident of Edgewater.
 Thus, he was the first candidate from Edgewater since 1955 and the first general election nominee since 1951 to hail from Edgewater.
 He was the fourth overall mayoral candidate from the neighborhood, and would have been the third mayor from the neighborhood if elected.